arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 Testing in a controlled environment is trivial.
 After all — we see the result.
 If tests are in place we see it as a report or an output in an IDE.
-If not — we can analyze the output like a UI or a text output.
+If not — we can analyze the output like a UI or a text.
 We don’t see things in production.
 Imagine the application as a pure function.
 A user supplies inputs (files, text, clicks, swipes) and consumes outputs (different files, UI, UX).
-The code is in between, it does not own neither inputs nor outputs.
+The code is in between, it owns neither inputs nor outputs.
 What do we do?
-Unfortunately, introduce side-effects in a form of monitoring.
+Introduce side-effects in a form of monitoring.

 # Analytics

 Business values usually are covered with analytics events.
-Otherwise it is tricky to identify good and not so good spots in the business-related flows.
-Well, technical metrics are important as well!
+Otherwise, it is tricky to identify good and not so good spots in business-related flows.
+Technical metrics are important as well!
 There is a small trick though — it is undesirable to mix business and technical analytics in the same pool.
 Most of the time product-related people do not care about technical details.